 Carbonic Anhydrase Inhibitors for Glaucoma

 These medicines can be applied to the eye (topical), given in a pill form, or given through a needle into a vein (intravenous).
 Carbonic anhydrase inhibitors have orange bottle caps.
 If you need to use more than one type of eyedrop, you may need to take each medicine in a certain order.
-You can use the color of the bottle cap to help you remember when to use each type of eyedrop.
+You can use the color of the bottle cap to help you keep track of each type of eyedrop.

 If you are using more than one type of eyedrop, wait 5 minutes between eyedrop medicines.